James M. Gavin: Later years and death

 Upon retiring from the US Army, Gavin was recruited by an industrial research and consulting firm, Arthur D. Little, Inc. (ADL) He began as a vice president in 1958, became president of the company in 1960 and eventually served as both president and chairman of the board until his retirement in 1977.
 During his tenure at ADL, he grew a $10 million domestic company into a $70 million international company.
 Gavin remained as a consultant with ADL after his retirement.
 He served on the boards of several Boston organizations—the Museum of Fine Arts Boston, the Fletcher School of Law and Diplomacy, and Northeastern University—and some business boards as well.

 In 1961, US President John F. Kennedy asked Gavin to take a leave of absence from ADL and serve as U.S. ambassador to France.
-Kennedy hoped Gavin would be able to improve deteriorating diplomatic relations with France, due to his experiences with the French during World War II, and his wartime relationship with France's President, General Charles de Gaulle.
+Kennedy hoped Gavin would be able to improve deteriorating diplomatic relations with France, due to his experiences with the French during World War II, and his wartime relationship with France's president, General Charles de Gaulle.
 This proved to be a successful strategy and Gavin served as ambassador to France in 1961 and 1962.
 In 1977, President Jimmy Carter considered the 70-year-old Gavin for Director of the CIA before settling on Admiral Stansfield Turner.

 Along with David Shoup and Matthew Ridgway, Gavin became one of the more visible former military critics of the Vietnam War.
 Due to this antiwar stance, Allard Lowenstein, leader of the Dump Johnson movement, asked him to oppose President Lyndon B. Johnson in the 1968 Democratic primaries, but Gavin declined.
+In 1968, Gavin endorsed Nelson Rockefeller for the Republican presidential nomination.

 Gavin was portrayed by Robert Ryan in The Longest Day, and by Ryan O'Neal in A Bridge Too Far.
 Gavin served as an advisor on both films.

-James Gavin died on February 23, 1990, and is buried to the immediate east of the Old Chapel at the United States Military Academy Post Cemetery at West Point.
+James Gavin died on 23 February 1990, and is buried to the immediate east of the Old Chapel at the United States Military Academy Post Cemetery at West Point.
 He was survived by his widow, Jean, his five daughters, ten grandchildren and three great-grandchildren.